Hawkynt/LearnCoding/README.md

 - **Splitting, Trimming, Concatenation:** Practice basic string operations such as splitting strings into substrings, trimming whitespace, and concatenating strings.
 Explore built-in functions or methods for these operations.
 - **Max Size:** Investigate the maximum size of strings supported by your language.
 Understand any limitations and how they might affect your programs.
 - **Builder Pattern:** Learn about the builder pattern for efficient string concatenation, especially in languages where strings are immutable.
 Write examples using string builders or equivalent constructs.
-- **In-Memory Storage:** Understand how strings are stored in memory (e.g., 16-bit Unicode).
+- **In-Memory Storage:** Understand how strings are stored in memory (e.g., ANSI-Z or 16-bit Unicode).
 Check if splitting a string creates references to the same memory or copies of the data.
 - **Interning:** Explore string interning, where identical string literals are stored only once in memory.
 Determine if interning is automatic or manual and write examples to see its benefits and usage.

 #### Regular Expressions